oddjobs-maple/odd_job_guides/swashbuckler/README.md

 #### Gloves

-Again, no access to bowman-specific gloves.
+The situation for pirate-specific gloves is the same as that for pirate-specific headgear and overalls, although low-level pirate gloves are not very useful.
 Generally, there are two kinds of gloves that you might want: gloves scrolled for WATK, and gloves scrolled for DEX/ACC.
 The usual suspects here are obvious: various colors of Work Gloves, Green Mittens, various colors of Markers, &amp;c.
 Scrolling for WATK is ideal, although scrolling for DEX/ACC can be useful when you are having accuracy troubles and/or troubles getting enough DEX to equip something.

 #### Capes